Encode-guidelines/guidelines/docs/competences.md

 CALOHEE offers a template and menu as to what can be learned in the context of a degree programme in a given subject area (in our case:
 History), so as to provide clarity and guidance for programme design, delivery and quality assurance.
-The <u>Learning Outcomes Reference Framework</u> is a set of general descriptors organised on the basis of ‘dimensions’.
+The Learning Outcomes Reference Framework is a set of general descriptors organised on the basis of ‘dimensions’.
 A dimension indicates a constructive key element, which defines a subject area.
 Each subject area is based on a multiple of dimensions meant to serve as a sound basis for defining the *programme